 Boston, Massachusetts is Kennedy Country, where it all started for JFK and his stellar trajectory into the Presidency.

-November 22 marks the 50th anniversary of JFK’s assassination, a time to reflect while revisiting where his political career began.
+November 22, 2013 marked the 50th anniversary of JFK’s assassination, a time to reflect while revisiting where his political career began.

 In 1946 Kennedy was elected to Congress from Massachusetts’ 11th district, (coincidentally both former President John Quincy Adams and House Speaker Thomas Phillip ‘Tip’ O’Neill were Congressmen from the same district).
 That district no longer exists.
 It was eliminated after the 1990 census as Massachusetts’ congressional districts were reduced from eleven to ten.
 Back then it was a working class area of east Boston, a vote winner for JFK’s maternal grandfather ‘Honey Fitz’ John F. Fitzgerald who was the city’s popular mayor in the early 20th century.
 Patrick Joseph ‘P.J.’
 Kennedy was a rival of Fitzgerald’s when he first ran for mayor but the families became allies when P. J.’s elder son Joseph Patrick ‘Joe’ Kennedy Sr. married Fitzgerald’s eldest daughter Rose Elizabeth Fitzgerald in 1914.